travelgateX/documentation-site/content/hotelx/concepts/content.md

 ### Process file

-When the file is done the next step is upload it in TRAVELGATEX ftp (Travelgate provided ftp access) and then the process starts automatically with the validation of file name and headers fields, finally we read row by row and update portfolio hotel.
+When the file is done the next step is upload it in TRAVELGATEX ftp (Travelgate provided ftp access) and then the process starts automatically with the validation of file name and headers fields, finally we read row by row and update hotel rank.